GSA/digitalgov.gov/content/events/2019/09/2019-09-05-plain-language-summit.md

 Planning on attending?
 Let others know and use our hashtag `#PlainSummit2019`!
 [Here's what people are saying on Twitter](https://twitter.com/hashtag/PlainSummit2019) or follow [@govplainlang on twitter](https://twitter.com/govplainlang).
 {{< /box >}}

+_This event will be live streamed on Zoom.
+Link will be provided to registrants in advance of the event._

 ## About plainlanguage.gov

 The Plain Language Action and Information Network (PLAIN) is a group of federal employees from different agencies and specialties who support the use of clear communication in government writing.